4awpawz/trio/README.md

 context: page fragments only

-required: no
+required: yes

-It is used to set the title of the generated page.
-If it isn't provided, the *title tag in the head section* of the associated [page template](#page-templates) will be used.
+It is used to set the value of the generated page's title tag.

+__!__ _You can also use the title property for h1 tags in your pages._

 #### `callback`